Embed your typeform

 First, you can choose whether to use a Large, Medium or Small popup using the Popup size dropdown menu:

-You can then edit the Button text, Button Color, Font size, Border radius, Change button to text, and Hide progress bar and header.
+You can then edit the Button text, Button color, Font size, Corner rounding, Rounded corners, and Hide header.

 Type whatever text you want in the Button text field, up to 24 characters, to change what appears on the button: